May de Sousa: Biography

 De Sousa was the daughter of a Chicago police detective, John De Sousa (born 1856 died 1941), and his wife, Bridget Caroline (Carrie) Walsh (1861—1910).
 She had a younger sibling, Marvin De Sousa (1891—1921).

 She came to fame in 1898 as the singer of "Dear Midnight of Love", a ballad by Bathhouse John Coughlin.

 May attracted such attention that at end of her first full season in 1901, whilst still only a teenager, she was engaged by Frank L. Perley as one of the principals for his touring company for the musical comedy The Chaperons.
 With thirty four speaking and singing roles and a chorus of sixty it was said to be the largest musical organization so far seen in America.
 Next she was engaged as understudy for the great Alice Nielson in San Francisco and in 1902 had the opportunity to accompany her to London but demurred on that occasion due to a fear of the sea crossing.
 Instead she joined the cast of the hugely popular and long-running operatic fantasy The Storks.
 In April 1904, May was engaged to replace Bessie Wynne in the role of 'Sir Dashemoff Daily' in The Wizard of Oz and in September of that year followed that same actress in Babes in Toyland.
 By now she was an established success and much in demand.

 She went to London after all, but as a star in her own right, and first appeared on the London Stage as 'Cinderella' at Theatre Royal, Drury Lane.
 Other London successes followed, including Castles in Spain, The Geisha and The Girls of Gottenberg.
 Although her voice had firmly cast her in light operatic roles, May longed for an opportunity to prove herself as a dramatic actress and was given the opportunity when the famous French actor Monsieur de Max wanted to introduce her to Paris as 'Juliet' to his 'Romeo'.
-However, her French was too weak, and although de Max was prepared to pay her expenses for six months whilst she prepared for the part she was forced to decline.
-Six months out of her career was a luxury she could not afford so she carried on with her musical comedy roles.
-Two years later she did in go to Paris where she was rapturously received by the French audiences.
-Returning home to the USA after that engagement, she was temporarily reported missing by her parents when she was not heard from for over five weeks.
+However, her French was too weak, and although de Max was prepared to pay her expenses for six months whilst she prepared for the part, she was forced to decline.
+Six months out of her career was a luxury she could not afford, so she carried on with her musical comedy roles.
+Two years later she did go to Paris, where she was rapturously received by the French audiences.
+Returning home to the US after that engagement, she was temporarily reported missing by her parents when they did not hear from her for over five weeks.